tech-otaku/menu-bar-clock/README.md

 Compatible with macOS 11 Big Sur and later.

+IMPORTANT: Until I have the opportunity to fix it, please note that [changes in macOS Monterey 12.4 have temporarily broken this script](https://github.com/tech-otaku/menu-bar-clock/issues/9).

 ## Purpose

 Set the date and time format of the menu bar clock from the command line in macOS 11 Big Sur and later.